jaimemendozadev/react-boilerplate/README.md

 My own standard React boilerplate with Webpack, all the Babel dependencies I can't commit to memory because they're hard to remember, and assorted notes.

 Note: This repo is a work in progress!
-Babel and webpack are CONSTANTLY changing.
+Babel and webpack are <strong>CONSTANTLY</strong> changing.
 This repo is more for my reference and benefit than yours. :-P

 ## Table of contents